cocodrilodog/tools-motion-kit/README.md

 	.Play(TheObject.localPosition, TheObject.localPosition + Vector3.right * 3, 1f);
 ```

 When we create an animation this way, the `MotionKit` tool creates and returns an instance of `Motion3D` type.
-Subsequential execution of this code will reuse the same `Motion3D` instance.
-This is handled internally and is explained below.
+Subsequential execution of this code will reuse the same `Motion3D` instance while it uses the same combination of `owner` and `reuseID`.
+Explained below!

 ### 2.1 The `owner` and `reuseID` Parameters

-By passing `this` as the `owner` argument we are saying that the `Motion3D` instance belongs to the object referenced by the `this` keyword (normally a `MonoBehaviour`).
+By passing `this` as the `owner` argument we are saying that the `Motion3D` instance conceptually belongs to the object referenced by the `this` keyword (normally a `MonoBehaviour`).
 It can be any object, though.

 The `reuseID` `"Position"` is an arbitrary name that we create in order to reuse the generated `Motion3D` instance for all position animations that the `this` object will play and that will be performed by the same `Motion3D` instance.